 Say you have a few years worth of stored food; while that is awesome, what do you do at the end of your storage?
 Eventually you will run out and then things topple, like this tree.

 Note the wide root structure of the tree.
-This tree does not have a deep tap root
+This tree does not have a deep tap root.

 In a tree, as with other plants the "tap root is the largest, most central, and most dominant root from which other roots sprout laterally.
 Typically a tap root is somewhat straight and very thick, is tapering in shape, and grows directly downward."
 (Wikipedia)